Cito/Pinboard-Pin/DEVELOP.md

 Known issues
 ------------

+* When building the extension, you currently need to patch Angular-CLI as mentioned in https://github.com/angular/angular/issues/21948

 * Due to limitations in the Web-Ext API, the keyboard shortcut (Alt+P) cannot be changed or deactivated (at least I don't see a simple way how to do this - let me know if I'm overlooking something).

 * When using the Keyboard shortcut, the popup dialog does not get focus in Firefox < 60 (if anybody knows a workaround, please let me know).